Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Proofs of the lemmas , ,

-Now we proof the recursive formula for ResNets with Convolutional layers.
+In a similar fashion, we prove the recursive formula for ResNets with Convolutional layers.

-\begin{lemma3}[NTK of a ResNet with Convolutional layers in the infinite width limit] Let $K^{res,1}$ be the exact NTK for the ResNet with 1 layer.
+\begin{lemma3}[NTK of a ResNet with Convolutional layers in the infinite-width limit] Let $K^{res,1}$ be the exact NTK for the ResNet with 1 layer.
 Then\\ $\bullet$~For the first layer (without residual connections), we have for all $x,x' \in \mathbb{R}^d$

 $\bullet$~For $l\geq2$, as $n_1, n_2, ..., n_{l-1} \rightarrow \infty$ recursively, we have for all $i,i' \in [1:n_l]$, $\alpha,\alpha' \in [0:M-1]$, $K^{res,l}_{(i,\alpha),(i',\alpha')}(x,x') = \delta_{ii'} K^{res, l}_{\alpha,\alpha'}(x,x')$, where $K^{res, l}_{\alpha,\alpha'}$ is given by the recursive formula for all $x,x' \in \mathbb{R}^d$, using the same notations as in lemma \ref{lemma:cnn_ntk},